 As always, swatches are not a perfect indicator of eyeshadow quality.
 However, swatches can provide clues as to how an eyeshadow will perform on the eye.

-If it wasn’t apparent from the above swatch photo, the Urban Decay Naked Honey Eyeshadow Palette swatched like a complete dream.
+If it wasn’t apparent from the above swatch photo, the Naked Honey Palette swatched like a complete dream.
 These shadows felt soft and creamy.
 Each shade was pigmented and the undertones in each shadow shone.

 The matte shadows blended easily on the eyes.
 To deepen any eye look, stamp the darkest shades with an angled crease brush.

-Beginners should be aware that the brush included within the palette can be used to create a wide variety of looks.
+Beginners should be aware that the brush included within the palette can create a wide variety of looks.

-As someone with oily lids, I always set my eyelids with an eyeshadow primer.
+As someone with oily lids, I always set my eyelids with a primer.
 When using a primer, I had zero issues with creasing, fading, or transfer.
-I didn’t experience fallout when applying the shadows, nor did I see any fallout throughout the day.
+I didn’t experience fallout when applying the shadows.
+Also, I experienced zero.